Moire9/METHANOL/TUTORIAL.md

 /main 0 "h"]: \\ Execute the main function, passing parameters 0 and "h".

-\\ PythonScript has a few operators.
-Note that PythonScript uses polish notation for all operators, with a closing bracket to indicate the end of that function.
+\\ METHANOL has a few operators.
+Note that METHANOL uses polish notation for all operators, with a closing bracket to indicate the end of that function.

 /print /+ 22 21]]: \\ Add 22 and 21 and print them.

-\\ PythonScript's operators are: + for addition, - for subtraction, x for multiplication, and \ for division.
+\\ METHANOL's operators are: + for addition, - for subtraction, x for multiplication, and \ for division.
 You may have noticed that x is used for multiplication.
 \\ Being an operator, x cannot be used in identifiers.
 You will have to find another alternative.

 /= eight 1]: \\ Assign 1 to the variable eight

-\\ PythonScript supports literal reassignment, making it an extremely flexible language.
+\\ METHANOL supports literal reassignment, making it an extremely flexible language.
 For example,

 /= 12 22]: